krishna-waidande/krishna-waidande.github.io/cs_basic.md

 `1TBps` = **8Tbps**

-Now let's dicuss about how computer stores our textual language into machine.
+Now let's discuss how the computer stores our textual language into the machine.

-### What is character ?
+### What is a character?

 A character is any letter, number, space, punctuation mark, or symbol that can be typed on a computer.
 It takes 1 byte to store a single character.
 It varies according to the different operating system.

 ### Why 1 byte?
-There are 128 character present so to store 128 characters we need 7 bits to store it. `2^7 = 128`.
+There is 128 character present so to store 128 characters we need 7 bits to store it. `2^7 = 128`.

-So here we need to store the characters on the hardware but machine does not understand character.So for this we need to encode the characters into machine understandable code.
+So here we need to store the characters on the hardware but the machine does not understand the character.
+So for this we need to encode the characters into machine understandable code.

-### What is Encoding ?
+### What is Encoding?

 Encoding is the process of converting data from one form to another.
-There are several types of encoding, including image encoding, audio and video encoding, and character encoding.
+There are several types of encoding, including image encoding, audio, video encoding, and character encoding.

 ### What's a character encoding?

-Words and sentences in text are created from characters.
+Words and sentences in the text are created from characters.
 Examples of characters include the Latin letter `á` or the Chinese ideograph `請` or the Devanagari character `ह`.